Bachelor of Biomedical Sciences

 • Molecular Diagnostics Laboratory

-• Final Year Project/Biomedical Innovation Team Project
+• Final Year Project/Innovation Team Project

 Plus any four of the following: